 Retirement planning does not end at retirement.
 The need to continue to grow assets to produce more cash flow remains important for most.

-For 30 years I have been helping people with their money, and I understand what it takes to plan successfully for retirement.
+For 30 years I have helped thousands of people with their money, and I understand what it takes to plan successfully for retirement.
 The following is an overview of my plan for harvesting of retirement assets; a plan I have seen work effectively for my clients regardless of their income or assets.
 This plan divides your savings and investment money into three parts.

 To start, determine how much money you will need annually from your savings and investments to augment your Social Security and other income sources.
 Once you determine that annual figure, determine how much money is needed: